-As with fashion, when it comes to home décor trends, one day you're in and the next, you're out.
-While we don't subscribe to every trend that finds its way into our favorite home décor stores, we were curious to know which fleeting designs it might be time to retire this fall.
-In order to investigate the décor trends on their way out, we tapped Hompolish interior designers Tali Roth and Crystal Sinclair for their expert opinions.
+As with fashion, when it comes to home décor trends, one day you're in, and the next, you're out.
+While we don't subscribe to every trend that finds its way into our favorite home décor stores, we were curious to know which fleeting designs it might be time to retire.
+In order to investigate the décor trends on their way out, we tapped Homepolish interior designers Tali Roth and Crystal Sinclair for their expert opinions.
 Ahead, they're sharing the styles they predict are about to pass their expiration date, along with the latest décor trends you can expect to see replacing them.

-If you're thinking out with the old, in with the new, consider this your ultimate home refresh to-do list.
-Say goodbye to oversaturated styles, tired colors, and stale textures and welcome these eight décor trends you can experiment with instead.
+If you're thinking "out with the old, in with the new," consider this your ultimate home refresh to-do list.
+Say goodbye to oversaturated styles, tired colors, and stale textures to welcome these eight décor trends you can experiment with instead.
 Think one-of-a-kind vintage pieces, rich jewel tones, and cozy Mediterranean vibes.
-Here's the latest in home décor trend-casting.

-Instead try: Vintage.
+Instead, try decorating with vintage pieces.
 Vintage décor is the perfect way to instantly add a unique vibe to your home.
-Shop online retailers like Chairish and 1stDibs to get the look or spend your weekend perusing local flea markets and thrift stores.
+Shop online retailers like Chairish and 1stDibs to get the look, or spend your weekend perusing local flea markets and thrift stores.

 Moroccan rugs are everywhere, Sinclair tells me.
-You've likely come across at least one ivory wool-woven rug with that signature zig-zag design with fringed edges.
-While they've been trending for a few seasons, Sinclair thinks they're on their way out.
+You've likely come across at least one ivory wool woven style with that signature zig-zag design featuring fringed edges.
+But while they've been trending for a few seasons, Sinclair thinks they're on their way out.

-Instead try: Persian rugs.
+Instead, try Persian rugs.
 Forgo the simplistic designs of Moroccan rugs for the more intricate pattern work of a Persian-inspired floor piece.
-It will quickly become the statement item in any room.
+It will quickly become the statement piece in any room.

 "I think we have exhausted the Millennial Pink trend to death," Roth says.
 The trendy color has quickly found its way onto accent chairs, rugs, headboards, and just about any piece of home décor you can think of.
 However, there are alternatives to the poppy color that you can incorporate in your home décor.

-Instead try: Lavender, duck egg, and rust.
+Instead, try lavender, duck egg, and rust tones.
 Roth suggests incorporating these up-and-coming hues in your home to add a pop of color in a way that's new, fresh, and entirely on-trend.

 According to Sinclair, über-modern designs are on their way out.
-Similar to minimalism, highly modern, sleek designs and taking a turn in favor of more comfortable, inviting designs.
+Similar to minimalism, try something new from highly modern, sleek designs and take a turn in favor of more comfortable, inviting designs.
 "People are ready to incorporate more textures, patterns, and warmth in their home," she says.